The Last of Sheila: Plot

+Back on the yacht, Parkman suggests that Greene was murdered by one of them.
+He suggests that the rest should put their index cards on the table.
+Five cards are revealed: YOU are a SHOPLIFTER, HOMOSEXUAL, EX-CONVICT, INFORMER, and LITTLE CHILD MOLESTER.
+The "HOMOSEXUAL" card applies to Parkman, who had a brief encounter with Greene years before Parkman was married to Lee.
+Parkman reveals that he had the sixth card "YOU are a HIT-AND-RUN KILLER" and suggests that the hit-and-run killer murdered Greene to conceal their involvement in Sheila's death.

-Finally, Parkman reveals he had the card "YOU are a HIT-AND-RUN KILLER".
-It is implied that the hit-and-run killer murdered Greene to conceal his or her involvement in Sheila's death.
-Lee, who has been drinking, tearfully confesses to having killed Sheila while driving drunk the previous year, and to killing Clinton the previous night after he provoked her by blaming her for Sheila's death.
-Distraught, she locks herself in her cabin, where Parkman tries to reach her, but can‘t.
-Shortly thereafter, she is found dead, with her wrists slit, in the bathtub in Greene’s cabin, and the case seems to be closed.
+Christine reveals that when she was a secretary in the film industry, during the Second Red Scare, she informed on left-leaning actors to further her career and become a talent agent.
+Out of guilt, she says she now tries to help them find work.
+Anthony reveals that he is the "EX-CONVICT".
+Dexter ends up being the child molester.
+Lee, who has been drinking, tearfully confesses to having killed Sheila while driving drunk the previous year and to killing Clinton the previous night after he provoked her with this fact.
+Distraught, she locks herself in her cabin.
+She is later found dead, with her wrists slit, in the bathtub in Greene's cabin, and the case seems to be closed.

 On the final night of the cruise, the crew and most of the guests go to a party onshore, but Dexter, who brought no money, remains on the ship.
 Parkman sees lights on the ship blinking on and off, and returns to find Dexter pondering loose ends of earlier events.
-Dexter suspects that Lee had "killed" a dead body, and that the real murderer had rearranged the scene to implicate her.
-Dexter points out that the six "secrets" spell out "SHEILA," and that a picture taken the first day has each of them standing under a letter of Sheila's name that corresponds to their clue, except for the final letter "A", which breaks the pattern.
+Dexter suspects that Lee "killed" a dead body, and that the real murderer rearranged the scene to implicate her.
+Dexter points out that the six "secrets" spell out "SHEILA", except for the final letter "A", which breaks the pattern.